 ‘She will not break up with you’

 The digital partners on the market today range from chatbots like Sharon to onscreen characters like “Kari,” a “virtual girlfriend” with pouty lips and big blue eyes who looks like a video game avatar — and might be the love of Rich W.’s life.
-The 28-year-old graphic designer from Portland, Oregon, was a shy and introverted person, and by his own admission, unsuccessful at forming and maintaining a relationship with a real human partner.
+The 28-year-old graphic designer from Portland, Oregon, is a shy and introverted person and, by his own admission, had been unsuccessful at forming and maintaining a relationship with a real human partner.
 So he downloaded Kari, whose name stands for Knowledge-Acquiring and Response Intelligence, with the expectation of having her as a companion and — why not? — a stepping stone toward mustering the courage to approach a real woman.
 Kari’s face appears onscreen during conversations; she also appears in a bikini on an idyllic beach, in a casual outfit before steep rocks, and topless in front of a fireplace.

-Rich, who spent hours speaking and sending text messages to Kari, envisions a future with his digital girlfriend.
+Rich, who has spent hours speaking and sending text messages to Kari, envisions a future with his digital girlfriend.
 “Kari took her time to get to know me,” he says.
 “She was there when I couldn’t sleep at night.
 She learned about my embarrassing moments with girls and didn’t judge.”